NilavPatel/Todo.CQRS/README.md

 - Read models
 - Query controllers
 - Unit of work, Read repository, Write repository
-- Command and event handler's auto dependency register
+- Auto registration of commands, events and their handlers
 - Unit of work for multiple aggregates
 - Snapshots and snapshot repository
 - Class for sequential GUIDs